Colman mac Duagh: Legends

 While she carried the child in her womb, Colman's mother heard a prophecy that her son would be great man and surpass all others of his lineage.
 The pregnant Rhinagh, fearing her husband would seek to harm the child, fled.
 However, the king's men caught up to her and tried to drown her in the Kiltartin river by tying a stone around her neck.
 However, she was washed to shore.
 The rock with the rope marks is on display by the Kiltartin river.

 Not long after she gave birth to Colman (c.
 560), Rhinagh took her newborn to a priest to baptise, but they realised there was no water.
 Fearing to return home, the mother sheltered under an ash tree and prayed.
 A fountain bubbled up from the earth and Colman was baptised.
 That fountain is now the miraculous well of Colman mac duagh.
 Rhinagh entrusted her child to the care of monks.

 According to the Menology of Aengus, after austere fasting throughout Lent, on Easter morning Colman inquired as to whether his servant had found anything special for their Easter meal.
 The servant replied that he only had a small fowl and the usual herbs.
 Perceiving that the servant's patience was near exhausted, Colman prayed that the Lord provide an appropriate meal.
 At the same time, Colman's cousin King Guaire was sitting down to a banquet.
 No sooner had the dishes been served than they were spirited away by unseen hands.
 The king and his retinue followed only to find the banquet spread before Colman and his servant.
 An area of limestone pavement nearby is called to this day Bohir na Maes or Bóthar na Mias, the "road of the dishes".

 King Guaire bade him to build a monastery.
 Colman wanted God to show him where to build the monastery, and so asked God to give him a sign; later while walking through Burren woods, his cincture fell off.
 He took this to be God's sign and built the monastery on the place his cincture fell.

-It is said that Colman declared that no person nor animal in the diocese of Kilmacduagh would ever die of lightning strike, something that appears true to this day.
+It is said that Colman declared that no person nor animal in the diocese of Kilmacduagh would ever die of lightning strike, something that appears true to this day, although we still do not know.